How To Be More Interesting During A Technical Interview

 “Do you have any questions for me before we wrap up?”

 This your chance to make a lasting impression on your interviewer.
-Don’t squander it by not having a thoughtful question or two.
 It’s an opportunity to show your prospective employer that you can see a bigger picture beyond scribbled code on a whiteboard.
 That you care about the humans at the opposite end of the tech stack.

 It’s also a chance to learn something about how your prospective employer operates.
-Maybe there’s some pain point you can help address, or a process gap you can help fill.
-Maybe you’ll see some patterns that indicate how happy or miserable you’ll be if you accept an offer.
+Maybe there’s a pain point you can help address, or a process gap you can help fill.
+Maybe you’ll see some patterns that indicate how happy — or miserable — you’ll be if you accept an offer.

-Below are some examples I jotted down after a particularly uninspiring phone screen.
+Below are some examples I jotted down after a notably uninspiring phone screen.
 Use them, and create your own.

 What’s your worst day like?
 How do you manage it?

 If you could change one thing about your tech stack, what would it be?
 What’s blocking you from implementing this change?

 What are some common pain points for your customers?
 Are you working towards solving them?
 Why or why not?